I) Instructions to create the "Parameters.txt" file

 NBALLS 2

-This means that we are setting the parameter "NBALLS", which is the number of the balls in simulation, with the value "2".
+This means we are defining the parameter “NBALLS”, the number of balls in the simulation, with value “2”.

-Note: the maximum balls' number will depend upon the computer power you have, but internally it is limited to the size of the integer type variable (32767).
-We have not tested or programmed for these extreme conditions.
+Note: the maximum number of balls depends on the capacity of your computer, but internally it is limited by the size of the integer type (32767).
+We have not tested or programmed for extreme conditions.

 Example: